tungstenfabric/tf-transitional-contrail-docs/doc/getting-started-guide/contrailctl.rst

 What is contrailctl?
 --------------------

-Starting with Contrail 4.0, some modules of the Contrail architecture have been grouped by function into Docker containers.
+Starting with Release 4.0, some modules of the Tungsten Fabric architecture have been grouped by function into Docker containers.
 Each container has an INI-based configuration file to maintain the specific configuration for that container.
-The ``contrailctl`` is a tool within the container that provides the user a simple command structure for provisioning and operating the Contrail services packaged in the container.
+The ``contrailctl`` is a tool within the container that provides the user a simple command structure for provisioning and operating the Tungsten Fabric services packaged in the container.

-Because it is complex to provision and manage the various services within Contrail containers, the ``contrailctl`` tool helps configure the services in the container to be in sync with the container-specific configuration files.
+Because it is complex to provision and manage the various services within Tungsten Fabric containers, the ``contrailctl`` tool helps configure the services in the container to be in sync with the container-specific configuration files.

 The ``contrailctl`` tool is driven by the single INI-based configuration file per container, for example, the ``/etc/contrailctl/controller.conf`` for the controller container.
 Any state changes of the services within the container must be made according to the configuration in the ``contrailctl`` configuration file for that container.
 The ``contrailctl`` configuration files are available on each node at a default location of ``/etc/contrailctl/*.conf`` .

 Any changes made to the configuration files in the node are available within the container.

-Each Contrail container has a separate ``contrailctl`` configuration file, currently:
+Each Tungsten Fabric container has a separate ``contrailctl`` configuration file, currently:

 -  ``contrail-controller`` — ``/etc/contrailctl/controller.conf``